OpenLMIS-Malawi/mw-skip-period-tool/config/tool/README.md

 * batch - this small configuration sections contains addictional Spring Batch settings
   * chunk - after how much requisitions the Spring Batch should execute the commit command.
   * skipPolicy - set the skip policy.
 By default if there will be any issue with migrating a single Product Tracking form the appropriate error message will be displayed but the tool will continue the work.
 The class must implement the ```org.springframework.batch.core.step.skip.SkipPolicy``` interface.
+  * migration - set if the tool should migrate SCM forms into OpenLMIS.
+  * skipPeriods - set whether the tool should insert skipped requisitions if there is a gap between periods.
+For example for the given facility and program there are requisitions for Jan 2012 and March 2012, the tool will create skipped requisition for Feb 2012 to avoid problems.

 #### mapping section
 ```